Facing pushback, council drops proposal that would have put taxpayers on the hook for Aztek Cove development

 Since the council did not take a vote on the item, it's unclear whether the proposal might come up again at a future meeting.
 The developer told councilmembers they intend to move forward with the project, which has already been cleared for construction, regardless of whether the tax item passed.

-But several people live Randy Rice who lives near where the development will be built, says he is unsatisfied with the result tonight.
+Residents like Randy Rice, who lives near where the development will be built, say they are unsatisfied with the result tonight.

-"We'll have to do this all over again, obviously we would have liked for a vote to happen today," Rice said.
-"Why should the City bail out an individual developer for his individual development it's really absurd," Rice continued.
+"We'll have to do this all over again.
+Obviously, we would have liked for a vote to happen today," Rice said.
+"Why should the City bail out an individual developer for his individual development?
+It's really absurd."

 Even after it was announced the item was being dropped, a parade of neighbors took the podium at Wednesday's meeting to voice their disdain for what some described as a "sweetheart deal" for the developer.
 Those against it said it would set a dangerous precedent for future developers coming to the parish.